Lorenzpulgar/Lorenzpulgar/README.md

 ## 🎯 My Mission

 To create innovative solutions that blend **intelligence and creativity**.
-Whether building smarter IoT systems, analyzing data for machine learning, or crafting video games with VR/AR experiences, I aim to deliver impactful projects that make a difference. 🛰️ I'm passionate about generating social transformation through technology and education, and I seek to promote this awareness in Latin America. 🙏
+Whether building smarter IoT systems, analyzing data for machine learning, or crafting video games with VR/AR experiences, I aim to deliver impactful projects that make a difference. 🛰️

+I'm passionate about leveraging **technology and education** to foster social transformation.
+My goal is to promote awareness of technology's potential in **Latin America**, empowering communities and individuals to innovate and thrive. 🙏

 ---